Experience Farm Life

 Or is tractor driving with the farmer on the agenda today?

-Animal birth: Maybe you’ll even be lucky enough to witness an animal birth?
-Then you can immediately think of a name for the newborn…
+Animal birth: Perhaps you are even lucky enough to witness an animal birth?
+Then you can think of a name for the newborn right away…

 A tip for early risers: Where does the breakfast egg come from?
 How about a tour through the chicken coop with the farmer’s wife and subsequent egg collecting, daily at 8:00 AM or by arrangement again at around 1:00 PM.

-Of course, all animals are particularly happy about a few caresses, especially the little goat kids, the rabbits Strolchi, Blacky, and Punkti, and especially our cat Mitzi.
-The rabbits can be fed dandelions, lettuce, and vegetable scraps at any time.
+Of course, all the animals are particularly happy about a few cuddles, the little fawns, the rabbits Strolchi, Blacky and Punkti and especially our cat Mitzi.
+The rabbits can be provided with dandelion, lettuce and vegetable scraps at any time.

 On hot summer days: Maybe it’s time for the hay harvest?
-Each field is mowed 2-3 times in summer (from late May to late September)… Then there are particularly many tractor rides today… All children are welcome to ride along or help out in the field with a rake, as the hay still needs to be raked away from the fence by hand…
+We mow each field 2-3 times in summer (from the end of May to the end of September)… Then there are a lot of tractor rides on the agenda today… All children are welcome to ride along or help out in the field with the rake, as the hay still has to be removed from the fence by hand…

 What does the life of an alpine farmer look like?
-The day trip with a hike to our own alpine hut at 1700 meters (if possible, once a week in July and August) brings you closer: After a 1-hour drive to the 27 km distant alpine area of Saalhof in Hinterglemm to our base hut at 1380 m, a beautiful hike to the high alpine pasture at 1700 m through untouched alpine terrain awaits us.
-On 150 hectares, about 110 head of young cattle (young animals and dry cows), 6 to 8 Noriker horses (Pinzgauer horse breed), and our goats graze here.
-Here you learn more about how the alpine pasture is managed and what work the alpine summer brings.
-The tour of the rustic high alpine hut with cheese kettle and butter churn, and of course without electricity, is an exciting journey through time for young and old: How did the farmhands and maids manage the alpine pasture, produce cheese and butter 100 years ago?
+What you get from the day trip with a hike to your own alpine hut at 1700 meters (if possible once a week in July and August): After the 1-hour drive to the alpine pasture area of the Saalhof in Hinterglemm, 27 km away, to our basic hut at 1380 m, a wonderful hike to the Hochalm at 1700 m through untouched alpine pastures awaits us.
+Approximately 110 head of Galt cattle (young animals and dry cows), 6 to 8 Noriker horses (Pinzgau horse breed) and our goats graze here on 150 hectares.
+Here you can find out more about how the alp is farmed and what kind of work the alpine summer entails.
+The tour of the rustic alpine hut with its kettle and butter churn, and of course without electricity, is an exciting journey back in time for young and old: how did the farmhands and maids manage the alpine pasture and make cheese and butter 100 years ago?

-Help with the fun fruit harvest: Early July for cherries, in August for currants (= redcurrants) and apricots, in September for rowanberries, plums, apples, and pears.
-Delicious jams are cooked from these for the self-service refrigerator.
-The surplus is used for schnapps production: 100 kg of fruit yields about 7l of schnapps.
-Of course, every diligent helper may snack as much as they want!
+Help with the fun fruit harvest: cherries at the beginning of July, currants and apricots in August, rowanberries, plums, apples and pears in September.
+Delicious jams are made from it for the self-catering fridge.
+The surplus is used to produce schnapps: 100 kg of fruit yields around 7 liters of schnapps.
+Every hard-working helper can of course snack as much as they want!